 If you enjoyed this post, please pin!

-As great as it looks now, wait ’til you see what else we’ve done with this vintage sewing table!
-We took it one step further and I think you’ll get a kick out of the wow factor (and functionality) of the next reveal.
-Stay tuned, because it’s coming up next week.
+As great as it looks now, wait ’til you see what else we’ve done with this vintage singer sewing table!
+We took it one step further and I think you’ll get a kick out of the wow factor (and functionality).

-In the meantime, check out the reveal of this waterfall dresser (in progress below) that was given the Birdz of a Feather touch:
+This waterfall dresser (in progress below) is another furniture project that’s getting the Birdz of a Feather touch: